Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Validation Experiments

-Recall that the Basic Block Analyzer calculates the control flow graph of the basic blocks $CFG$, the data dependency graphs within each basic block $DDG_i$, and the branch probabilities and basic block execution count functions $N_i$ as functions of input size.
+In this section, we present the functioning of the Basic Block Analyzer (BBA).
+Recall that the BBA calculates the control flow graph of the basic blocks $CFG$, the data dependency graphs within each basic block $DDG_i$, the branch probabilities and the basic block execution count functions $N_i$ are modeled as functions of input size.
+For example, $N_i$ = $f(X)$, where $X$ is a vector of input parameters to an application.
+In fact, the BBA uses a static analysis on the LLVM IR of the source codes in order to extract the DDG, basic block counts, etc. These counts and graphs are essential in order to deduce the extrapolating fits for each of the basic block as well as to exercises the pipeline model.

-The basic block structure of are produced from the LLVM IR code.
-Table~\ref{tab:graphlets} presents a detailed analysis on various number of basic blocks with and without optimizations on each of the benchmark.
+The basic block structure is generated from the LLVM IR code.
+Table~\ref{tab:graphlets} presents a detailed analysis on the number of basic blocks with and without optimizations for all the benchmarks.
 We report two different statistics on the number of basic blocks -- entire program and the kernel of the program.
 Note the kernel in this context represents the set of basic blocks that have most significant contribution towards the program execution.
 Of the four benchmarks, {\em JACOBI} has the highest number of basic blocks with and without optimizations.
 The count of the basic blocks (graphlets) depends on the original source code despite the optimizations.

-Figure~\ref{fig:bb_probs} shows the relative frequency or probability distributions of executing all the basic blocks of a given program for all the four benchmarks; these are the $N_i$ values from our earlier description.
+Figure~\ref{fig:bb_probs} shows the probability distributions of executing all the basic blocks of a given program for all the four benchmarks; these are derived from the $N_i$ values from our earlier description.
 The distributions are discrete, while the peaks in the distribution represent the basic blocks that are executed more often, therefore having significantly higher influence on the runtimes.
 Note, these peaks belong to the kernel of a benchmark, which are highly correlated (in both the cases of with and without optimizations) to the number of kernel blocks.
 For example ({\em JACOBI} and {\em BlackScholes}), a few number of basic blocks have approximately zero probability due to the fact that they are executed only once and/or never executed.
 The contribution of such basic blocks towards runtime is negligible.
 We used these discrete distributions in extrapolating the conditional reuse profiles of the most significant basic blocks.

 To see the result of the multi-regression technique to find the growth patterns of the block execution counts $N_i$, please refer to Table \ref{tab:bbtimes}, which shows for instance the function of $N_i$ for {\em JACOBI} to be .